dusan-mart/logic/README.md

-# Simple propositional logic solver
+# Simple logic calculator
-Finds all the models of a given propositional formula.
+Finds all the models of a given formula.
 Checks if formula is satisfiable, prints truth table and checks custom truth value assignments.
 ## Running

 Every source code is put inside CMake project.
-You just need CMake installed.
+You just need CMake(min 3.10) installed.
 To build:
 ```bash
 $ cmake CMakeLists.txt
 ```
-Then just run made Makefile and built executable:
+Then just run Makefile, and built executable:
 ```bash
 $ make
 $./myApp